 This program is designed for undergraduate students interested in the relationship between food, gender, and sustainability in the context of Italy.
 During this short-term program, you spend three weeks traveling in Italy exploring the distribution, production, and consumption of food.
 You will participate in local site visits at restaurants, an agritourism farm, food markets, cooking classes, and chocolate factories.
 You will experience Italian cuisine and the gendered systems that produce it.
 These culinary experiences will be supplemented with other cultural activities.

 This program is based in Rome and includes travel to Umbria and Napoli.
-Some of the features of the program include: visit to the Ghetto, visit to Umbria, tour of Perugina factory, visit of Orsini Farm, truffle hunting and fishing workshops, visit to Napoli, Pontere' and sustainable milk production, Vico Pazzariello and traditional food and dance, visit to Castel Sant'Elmo, day-trip to Viterbo and visit to an olive oil farm, community service, cooking classes, guest lectures, and more.
+Some of the features of the program include: visit to the Ghetto, visit to Umbria, tour of Perugina factory, visit of Orsini Farm, truffle hunting and fishing workshops, visit to Napoli, Pontere' and sustainable milk production, Vico Pazzariello and traditional food and dance, visit to Castel Sant'Elmo, day-trip to Amalfi Coast and visit to wine and cheese producers, cooking classes, guest lectures, community service and more.

 - Discuss how gender, history, geography, and the marketplace impact food preferences, ethics, and availability